 3 Days Before Your Procedure

 You will receive a telephone call from an endoscopy nurse.
 He or she will review the instructions in this guide with you and ask you questions about your medical history.
 The nurse will also review your medications and tell you which ones to take the morning of your procedure.
 Use the space below to write them down.

 The Day Before Your Procedure

 A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
 He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call (212) 639-5014.
+If your procedure is scheduled on a Monday, you will be called on the Friday before.
+If you do not receive a call by 7:00 pm, please call 212-639-5014.

 If you need to cancel your procedure for any reason please call the doctor who scheduled it for you.

 Do not eat or drink anything after midnight the night before your procedure.
 This includes water, gum, and hard candy.

 The Day of Your Procedure

 - Do not eat or drink anything the morning of your procedure.
 This includes water, gum, and hard candy.